 - Bad Solution / Bad Execution

 I think we can agree that generally speaking the Good/Good group of plays will rarely lead to negative outcomes while the Bad/Bad group will rarely result in positive ones.
 The two in the middle are a mixed bag.
-A player could make the wrong choice of solution, but not suffer for it through sheer quality of execution.
+A player could make the wrong choice of solution, but not suffer for it through sheer quality of execution (or luck).
 Similarly, simply making the right choice in some situations can still lead to a positive outcome even if the execution of the requisite skill comes up short.
 Obviously, our goal as coaches is to move players toward consistently being in the Good/Good category.

 Encourages game-like training